Drizin/DapperQueryBuilder/README.md

     ");
 ```

+As you can see, `/**filters**/` would be replaced by `AND <filter1> AND <filter2> AND <filter3...>`.

-## Combining AND/OR Filters
+## Writing complex filters (combining AND/OR Filters) and using the Filters class

-QueryBuilder contains an internal property called "Filters" which just keeps track of all conditions you've added using `.Where()` method.
-By default those conditions are combined using the `AND` operator.

-If you want to write more complex filters (combining multiple AND/OR filters) we have a typed structure for that, like other query builders do.
-But differently from other builders, we don't try to reinvent SQL syntax or create a limited abstraction over SQL language, which is powerful, comprehensive, and vendor-specific, so you should still write your raw filters as if they were regular strings, and we do the rest (structuring AND/OR filters, and extracting parameters from interpolated strings):
+Like other query builders we also have a typed structure for writing complex filters, but differently from others we don't try to reinvent SQL syntax or create a limited abstraction over SQL language (which is powerful, comprehensive, and vendor-specific).
+So we focus on our magic (converting interpolated strings into SQL parameters), while keeping Dapper simplicity (you write your own filters), and all we have is a simple `Filters` class that can be used to create complex filter combinations:

+- `Filters` class basically contains a list of filters, and a combining operator (default is AND but can be changed to OR)
+- `QueryBuilder` internally contains an instance of `Filters`, which can be added using `.Where()` and can be rendered using the keywords `/**where**/` or `/**filters**/`
+- Each filter can be a simple condition (using interpolated strings) or it can recursively be another list of filters (`Filters` class).

+So basically it's possible to write any combination of AND/OR conditions, and it's also possible to group filters (enclose with parentheses).
+This is all vendor-agnostic (`AND`/`OR`/parentheses are all SQL ANSI) so it should work with any vendor.

 ```cs
 var q = cn.QueryBuilder(@"SELECT ProductId, Name, ListPrice, Weight